Case ongoing

 Roberts and others v G4S and the YJB [2021]

-Another successful group action for assault brought by former detainees at Hassockfield STC against Serco and the Youth Justice Board, this time for historical abuses.
+Successful group action for assault brought by former detainees at Hassockfield Secure Training Centre against Serco and the Youth Justice Board.

 Thompson & Ors v London Borough of Bromley (unreported) Central London County Court, 23 February 2021